giantswarm/docs/src/content/basics/multi-account/index.md

 # Multi-Account Support

-The Giant Swarm architecture distinguishes between the control plane and workload clusters.
-The control plane enables the creation and operation of workload clusters and the workload cluster(s) run your Kubernetes workloads.
+The Giant Swarm architecture distinguishes between the management cluster and workload clusters.
+The management cluster enables the creation and operation of workload clusters and the workload cluster(s) run your Kubernetes workloads.

 ## How does multi-account support help? {#benefits}

-Both on AWS and Azure, workload cluster resources usually exist in an account (or in Azure terms: a subscription) separate from the one hosting the control plane resources.
+Both on AWS and Azure, workload cluster resources usually exist in an account (or in Azure terms: a subscription) separate from the one hosting the management cluster resources.
 We configure a default account to use for all workload clusters in an installation.
-Both accounts, the one for the control plane and the default one for workload clusters, are under the customer's jurisdiction.
+Both accounts, the one for the management cluster and the default one for workload clusters, are under the customer's jurisdiction.

-**Note:** Some customers use the same account/subscription for both control plane and workload cluster.
+**Note:** Some customers use the same account/subscription for both management cluster and workload clusters.
 This choice does not affect the capabilities described below.

 With multi-account support you can have more fine-grained control over the accounts used by workload clusters.
 Each Giant Swarm organization in an installation can have an individual configuration of which cloud provider account to use.